-The Organic Center is deeply involved in research examining pathogen presence in organic soil amendments.
+We have been involved in research examining pathogen presence in organic soil amendments for several years, and the proposed work will build on our current and past research on pathogen suppression.
 For example, we are collaborating with the University of California, Davis, among other organizations, to address the need for additional information on raw manure intervals to provide critical information for guidelines on risk mitigation of foodborne pathogens for organic and sustainable agriculture.
 We have published multiple articles and abstracts on the subject, and are currently developing an education module in collaboration with Cornell University to communicate our findings to a broad audience.